carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-implicit-bool-cast.rst

 This code is the result of unsuccessful refactoring, where type of ``m_foo`` changed from ``bool`` to ``int``.
-The programmer forgot to change all occurences of ``bool``, and the remaining code is no longer correct, yet it still compiles without any visible warnings.
+The programmer forgot to change all occurrences of ``bool``, and the remaining code is no longer correct, yet it still compiles without any visible warnings.

 In addition to issuing warnings, FixIt hints are provided to help solve the reported issues.
-This can be used for improving readabilty of code, for example:
+This can be used for improving readability of code, for example:

 .. code:: c++